kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 These files serve as templates for preparing algorithm Docker container images for the [HNTS-MRG 2024 Challenge](https://hntsmrg24.grand-challenge.org/).
 They include scripts and path definitions necessary to run your algorithms on the grand-challenge.org platform.
 To better understand how algorithms on grand-challenge.org work, you may want to read the blog posts on [how to create an algorithm](https://grand-challenge.org/documentation/create-your-own-algorithm/).

-We have also recorded a series of videos that walk you through the first six sections (link will be inserted here later) and submitting an algorithm on Grand-Challenge.org (link will be inserted here later).
+We have also recorded a series of videos that walk you through the first [six sections (https://youtu.be/ER8a7sVlqGo?feature=shared)](https://youtu.be/ER8a7sVlqGo?feature=shared) and submitting an algorithm on Grand-Challenge.org (link will be inserted here later).

 ## **Table of Contents**